-Called a "male Nanci Griffith" and compared to Steve Goodman, Harry Chapin and Peter Yarrow, Dave Hawkins is the songwriter's songwriter and the audience's performer.
-He feels equally comfortable sharing the stage with performers as diverse as Folk legend Tom Rush and Rock & Roll icon Ian Anderson as he does singing with a group of grade schoolers.
+Called a “male Nanci Griffith” and compared to Steve Goodman, Harry Chapman and Peter Yarrow, Dave Hawkins is the songwriter’s songwriter and the audience’s performer.
+He feels equally comfortable sharing the stage with performers as diverse as Folk Legend Tom Rush and Rock & Roll icon Ian Anderson as he does singing with a group of grade schoolers.

 Dave Hawkins is a cross-over artist with a broad base of Folk and Celtic fans in the Midwest, New England and Western United States, as well as Europe.
 Dave is an accomplished musician who has led bands for over thirty years, released fourteen recordings and appeared as a special guest on seven more!

-With over fourteen recordings to his credit and seven solo albums in the past ten years, Dave Hawkins has proven himself as a recording artist and songwriter with staying power.
-His repertoire consists of pithy songs about loves won and lost, baseball, kids, big cities, small towns and "just because."
-From the jilted lover's perspective or the eyes of an old man's dog, Dave has an ear (and heart) for life's little quirks.
+With multiple recordings to his credit and eight full-length albums over the past three-plus decades, Dave Hawkins has proven himself as a recording artist and song writer with staying power, His repertoire consists of pithy songs about loves won and lost, baseball, kids, big cities, small towns and “just because.”
+From the jilted lover’s perspective or the eyes of an old man’s dog, Dave has an ear (and heart) for life’s little quirks.